espitman/go-gin-starter-kit/README.md

 # go-gin-starter-kit
-The fastest way to create a restful api's with Gin Framework with a structured project that defaults to mongodb database
+The fast way to create a restful apis with Gin Framework with a structured project that defaults to mongodb and redis

 ### how to start